 - The University reserves the right to suspend parking privileges temporarily in any area for special events, emergencies, or ongoing construction.
 The Parking Office should be contacted for alternative arrangement.

-- Parking between the hours of 2:00 AM and 5:00 AM Monday to Friday from September 1 to April 30 is limited to P and portions of U Lot.
+- Parking between the hours of 2:00 AM and 5:00 AM Monday to Friday from September 1 to April 30 is limited to P and portions of U and W lots.
 Persons with valid reasons to park elsewhere on campus during this time period are to contact the Parking Office.
 Overnight parking restrictions do not apply to accessible or service permit holders.

 - All vehicles on Trent property must possess a valid licence plate.
 Vehicles without a valid licence plate will be towed.